naqibannur/naqibannur.github.io/README.md

 4. Adjust volume using the volume slider
 5. Toggle loop mode by clicking the repeat button
 6. Click anywhere on the progress bar to jump to a specific part of the recitation
+7. Watch inspirational Quranic verses scroll at the bottom of the player

+## Customization

+### Motivational Verses
+The motivational verses displayed at the bottom of the player can be easily customized by modifying the `motivation-data.js` file.
+Add, remove, or edit verses while maintaining the existing data structure.

 ## Credits